 - Do they have any in stock?

-- Do they accept my preferred payment method?
+- Do they accept my preferred credit card or payment method?

-For Trailcam Pro, we knew in advance where people had these questions.
+For Trailcam Pro, we knew in advance where people had these questions — so, we answered them in relevant places during the checkout process.

 Example: What Happens if It Breaks?

-Several companies make a big deal about their warranties on their homepage.
+Several companies make a big deal about their warranties on their homepage — but that’s too early.

-At first, people are just trying to find the right product.
+At the beginning of their search, people are just trying to find the right product.
 Until they do, talking about warranties is just a waste of real estate.

-Instead, we held the mention of the warranty until the customer made it to the product page.
+So, for TrailCam Pro, we held the mention of the two-year warranty until the customer made it to the product page.

-Featuring the warranty on the product and checkout pages provides an answer to that objection at exactly the right moment in the process.
+Featuring the warranty on the product and checkout pages provides answers to those objections at exactly the right moment in the process.

-Beyond Shipping and Returns: Study Your Customers to Improve Your Results
+Beyond Shipping & Returns: Study Your Customers to Improve Your Results

 Know your customers.